kzys/8-p.info/v2/content/_index.md

 # 8-p.info

 Hello!
-This is [Kazuyoshi Kato](/me/)'s homepage on the internet!
+This is [Kazuyoshi Kato](/me/)'s homepage.
 I'm a Japanese software developer in Seattle, Washingon.

 ## My opinion about software development